PdxCodeGuild/class_salmon/1 Python/docs/Classes and OOP/py-classes-interface.md

 Any class that inherits from a base class will necessarily have all of the base class' functions.

 This is where the [short form](/notes/py-type-methods-calling.md) of calling type methods is given power!
-The long form means you have to know the _exact class type_ before calling, the short form let's Python figure it out!
+The long form means you have to know the _exact class type_ before calling, whereas the short form lets Python figure it out!

 You can use a variable assuming it adheres to an interface and not worry about the exact type of the person giving it to you.
 You only care about the practical use.